-- Number of individuals referred to county mental health programs, and the kind of treatment to which the individual was referred. - o For referrals to county mental health, the average duration of untreated mental illness. - Number of individuals referred to non-county mental health treatment and the kind of treatment to which the individual was referred. - Number of individuals referred to other key services and the kind of services to which the individual was referred. - Number of individuals who followed through on referral and engaged in treatment.
+- Number of individuals referred to county mental health programs, and the kind of treatment to which the individual was referred. - o For referrals to county mental health, the average duration of untreated mental illness. - Number of individuals referred to non-county mental health treatment and the kind of treatment to which the individual was referred. - Number of individuals referred to other key services and the kind of services to which the individual was referred. - Number of individuals who followed through on referral and engaged in treatment. - Average interval between referral and participation in treatment (at least one participation).

-Page 15 of 31 Exhibit A

-Professional Services Agreement-HHSA - Schedule of Services

-• Average interval between referral and participation in treatment (at least one participation).

-Outcomes:

-- Outcomes as outlined in program areas above. - Successes and challenges related to service delivery system - Recommendations for improvements to the delivery system

-Additionally, Contractor shall be responsible for providing: Reporting:

-- Contractor shall ensure all required data has been collected, entered and validated in either the applicable County Electronic Health Records System or County MHSA Data Portal, by the 20th of each month for the previous month.
-The County will generate reports on the validated data. - All summary PEI outcome data not available for reporting through the MHSA Data Portal are due quarterly within 30 days of the end of the fiscal quarter via secure upload. - An Annual Progress Report is due within 31 days of the end of the fiscal year (fiscal year ends 6/30; report due 8/1).
-This includes, but is not limited to, validated annual reporting data and performance outcomes, an updated description of the program(s), progress towards goals, and any explanations of differences in the data from the previous year(s). - A Three-Year Program and Evaluation Report is due every three years to the county.
-For example, a Three-Year Evaluation Report due August 1, 2024 for fiscal years 2021-2022, 2022-2023 and 2023-2024 combined.
-The Three-Year Program Report is due no later than August 1st every three years thereafter (due 8/1/21, 8/1/24, 8/1/27...) and should report on the evaluations for the three fiscal years prior to the due date for those services rendered by the Contractor. - Contractor is responsible for submitting any MHSA Progress or Evaluation report that is required.
-The Contractor is also responsible for providing any corrected, revised, and/or additional data that may be requested by the County; including any backup data to verify reported information.
-The Contractor shall cooperate with the County for the compilation of any data or information for services rendered under this contract as may be necessary for the County to conform to MHSA PEI regulations pertaining to data reporting. - Despite progress in addressing explicit discrimination, racial inequities continue to be deep, pervasive, and persistent across the country.
+Additional Contract Information:

+Despite progress in addressing explicit discrimination, racial inequities continue to be deep, pervasive, and persistent across the country.
 Though we have made many strides toward racial equity, policies, practices, and implicit bias have created and still create disparate results.
-Through partnerships with the community, Nevada County Behavioral Health strives to address these inequities and continue progress in moving forward. - Contractor is encouraged to have a diverse and inclusive workforce that includes representation from the disparate communities served by our county.
-Contractor is expected to think holistically about creating services, program sites and an employee culture that is welcoming and inclusive.
-Contractor should track metrics on Diversity, Equity, and Inclusion outcomes within their service delivery.
+Through partnerships with the community, Nevada County Behavioral Health strives to address these inequities and continue progress in moving forward.

+Contractor is encouraged to have a diverse and inclusive workforce that includes representation from the disparate communities served by our county.
+Contractors is expected to think holistically about creating services, program sites and an employee culture that is welcoming and inclusive.
+Contractors should track metrics on Diversity, Equity, and Inclusion outcomes within their service delivery.
 Additional efforts should be made to identify and highlight growth opportunities for equitable outcomes, access to services, and other opportunities.
-Contractor shall consult with County contract manager about proposed metrics to track. - Services should be designed to meet clients' diverse needs.
-Contractor will be expected to participate in the NCBH Cultural Competency program, participate in trainings and tailor outreach efforts and marketing materials to engage a diverse population of community members.
+Contractor shall consult with County contract manager about proposed metrics to track.

+Services should be designed to meet clients' diverse needs.
+Contractors will be expected to participate in the NCBH Cultural Competency program, participate in trainings and tailor outreach efforts and marketing materials to engage a diverse population of community members.
 Given that Spanish is a threshold language in Nevada County, a special emphasis should be placed on engaging Latinx communities and providing services in Spanish.

-EXHIBIT "B" SCHEDULE OF CHARGES AND PAYMENTS CRISIS INTERVENTION SERVICES
+EXHIBIT B SCHEDULE OF CHARGES AND PAYMENTS TAHOE TRUCKEE UNIFIED SCHOOL DISTRICT

-The maximum obligation under this Agreement for satisfactory performance of services as outlined in Exhibit A shall not exceed \$139,114 for the contract term.
+The maximum obligation under this Agreement for satisfactory performance of services as outlined in Exhibit A shall not exceed \$110,660 for the contract term.

-The contract maximum is based on the following project budget:
+The contract maximum for FY 2025/26 is based on the following project budget: